Kittycatangel/HousingRealestate_project/README.md

 Conclusion

-The most important features to predict the price sale of houses in King County, Seattle are square foot of the house, house grade and location.
+The most important features to predict the price sale of houses in King County, Seattle are square foot of the house and house grade and location.